berkaykirmizioglu/wiremock_django/README.md

-# Wiremock & Django - Dynamic Mocking App via UI
+# Wiremock & Django - Dynamic Mock/Stub App via UI

 This project integrates Wiremock with Django to allow for dynamic mocking of APIs through the Django admin interface.
 The project is containerized using Docker for easy setup and deployment.